reserve-protocol/protocol/docs/collateral.md

 For a collateral plugin that uses a novel target unit, get the targetName with `ethers.utils.formatBytes32String(unitName)`.

-If implementing a demurrage-based collateral plugin, make sure your targetName differs from the examples above and follows the pattern laid out in [Demurrage Collateral](#demurrage-collateral).
+If implementing a demurrage-based collateral plugin, make sure your targetName follows the pattern laid out in [Demurrage Collateral](#demurrage-collateral).

 ## Practical Advice from Previous Work